apache/cassandra-gocql-driver/CONTRIBUTING.md

 ### General QA Approach

-Your patch will get merged a lot quicker if you have some decent test cases that provide test coverage for the new behavior you wish to introduce.
+Your patch will get merged quicker if you have decent test cases that provide test coverage for the new behavior you wish to introduce.

 Unit tests are good, integration tests are even better.
-An example of a unit test is `marshal_test.go` - this tests the serialization code in isolation. `cassandra_test.go` is a test suite that is executed against every version of Cassandra that gocql supports as part of the CI process on Travis.
+An example of a unit test is `marshal_test.go` - this tests the serialization code in isolation. `cassandra_test.go` is an integration test suite that is executed against every version of Cassandra that gocql supports as part of the CI process on Travis.

 That said, the point of writing tests is to provide a safety net to catch regressions, so there is no need to go overboard with tests.
 Remember that the more tests you write, the more code we will have to maintain.
 So there's a balance to strike there.